jawahars16/website/content/blog/nginx-a-real-world-comparison/index.md

 **What does that mean in NGINX?**

 In a typical microservice architecture, multiple services work together to serve a request.
 NGINX knows to which backend service to be contacted to serve a particular request.
 Each microservice might be running in a different port, protocol, and host.
 NGINX exposes a single gateway to outside through which the external users can reach the application, thereby abstracting the internal implementation to outsiders.
+The purpose of a typical proxy server is to hide the client identity to the server, whereas the purpose of a reverse proxy is to hide the identity and implementation details of servers to clients.

 ![NGINX - real world comparison](./carbon-proxy.png "NGINX - real world comparison")

 ## Load Balancing

 One day, Alice got instructions from the company that said, that officers of particular departments cannot handle more requests at the same time.
 That makes them tired and that impacts the overall performance of the company.
 So the management appointed additional officers in the same department and asked Alice to share the job across multiple officers in the same department.
-Alice decided to reach out to officers who have a lesser workload sometimes she assigns in round-robin fashion.
+Alice decided to reach out to officers who have a lesser workload and sometimes she assigns in round-robin fashion.
+This approach works really great.
+But sometimes, few customers specifically wanted to work with particular officers.
+They have their own favorite officers 😊.
+And Alice makes sure she keep track of those customers and their favorite officers.

 ![NGINX - real world comparison](./NGINX-tired.png "NGINX - real world comparison")

 **What does that mean in NGINX?**

 Each microservice might be running as a server accepting requests through a specific protocol.
 The more requests a server handles, the sooner it might get slower because the CPU consumption might get increases as with more requests.
 At some point in time, the server might stop working and it impacts the overall application's availability.
 So it is a best practice to run multiple instances of the same service to ensure high resilience.
 And NGINX takes the responsibility of sharing the work across multiple instances.
 NGINX uses several approaches to decide which instance to reach - a basic round-robin, or least requests in the queue or configurable weight-based.

+But sometimes, few clients prefer to reach out to some specific servers, because those servers maintain a server session to keep track of user login and other user specific details.
+Though this is not a highly recommended approach, NGINX offers option called ```session affinity``` or ```sticky sessions``` to enable this behavior.

 ![NGINX - real world comparison](./carbon-lb.png "NGINX - real world comparison")